 - ensuring that the level of funding for the Town Highway Emergency Fund is sufficient to cover municipal costs resulting from natural or manmade disasters, whether or not a federal disaster has been declared;

-- streamlining Municipal Assistance Bureau programs and processes and establishing performance standards that must be met within the agency;
+- streamlining Municipal Assistance Bureau programs and establishing performance standards within VTrans;

 - reimbursing any project using federal dollars at the federally allowed rate if it includes undergrounding of utilities or moving water, sewer, and similar infrastructure;

-- fully funding any upgrade to a municipal post-disaster recovery project mandated by a state agency but that is not eligible for funding from the Federal Emergency Management Agency or other federal source; and
+- fully funding any upgrade to a municipal post-disaster recovery project mandated by a state agency which is not eligible for funding from the Federal Emergency Management Agency or other federal source; and

-- ensuring that town highways and bridges are adequately engineered to mitigate the impacts of any future weather-related disaster.
+- ensuring that town highways and bridges are adequately engineered to mitigate any impacts of future weather-related disaster.

 2.03 STATE AND LOCAL COOPERATION